 The participant teams form a learning cohort.
 It is your responsibility to help each other and learn from one another's experiences.
 This form of collaborative learning will accelerate your team's progress.
-Each week, when other teams are presenting, you will be logged into the class on-line management tool, LaunchPad Central, where you will provide feedback, ideas, helpful feedback and suggestions for each team as they present.
+Each week, when other teams are presenting, you will be logged into the class online management tool, LaunchPad Central, where you will provide helpful feedback, ideas, and suggestions for each team as they present.
 You will also assign a rating solely on your individual assessment of their performance.
 This feedback is viewable by all members of the class, and may - at the discretion of the instructors - be shared for class discussion.